-Kentucky Performance Rating for Educational Progress (K-PREP) tests are quickly approaching.
+Kentucky Performance Rating for Educational Progress (K-PREP) tests are underway.
 As a reminder, K-PREP tests, which are administered for students in grades three through eight as well as grade eleven, will be held:

 - May 20

 - May 22–24